xdmitry/ffmpeg-build/README.md

 Static audio-only FFmpeg builds
 ===============================

+This fork attempts to add the LibLAME library to the build and also disables more ffmpeg features.

+Currently broken... does not properly compile lame for each ARCH.

+Looking for assistance fixing and testing to produce static binaries for Mac Aarch64, and x86-64 for Linux, Mac and Windows.

+Project is done when the buildActions complete successfully.
+Will be able to test each build.

+Any assistance welcome!

+Original read me below:

 This project contains scripts for small static audio-only FFmpeg builds that are used for Chromaprint packaging.